KozBi/Mailbox_postgreSQL/README.md

 stop – safely shut down the server

-⚙️ How it works
+⚙️ How It Works
 Clients connect to the server and authenticate using a simple text-based protocol.
-After logging in, users can interact via commands or send messages to other online users.
+After logging in, users can issue commands or send/receive private messages.

+All user credentials, sessions, and messages are now persisted in a PostgreSQL database (users, messages tables), allowing more robust data integrity and testability.

-📦 Testing
+🧪 Testing
 This project includes a suite of automated tests written using Python’s built-in unittest framework.

-The tests cover:
+Test coverage includes:

 Core user operations (registration, login, logout)